A Different Kind of Aesthetic Medicine

 Aesthetic, procedural and laser dermatology sits at the intersection of medicine and skin science.
-It is a field that requires not just technical skill with devices, but a deep understanding of the conditions those devices are being used to treat — the immunology of rosacea, the hormonal drivers of melasma, the continuum between sun damage and skin cancer.
+It requires not just technical skill with devices, but a deep understanding of the conditions being treated – the immunology of rosacea, the hormonal drivers of melasma, the continuum between sun damage and skin cancer.
 At The Skin Hospital, that understanding is the foundation of everything we do.

-Your consultation is with a specialist dermatologist with a focused clinical interest in laser, light-based and procedural treatments, supported by a team of highly trained and experienced dermatology nurses.
+Your consultation is with a specialist dermatologist with a focused clinical interest in laser, light-based and procedural treatments, or a plastic surgeon specialising in facial rejuvenation and refinement procedures, supported by a team of highly trained and experienced dermatology nurses.

 Book your initial consultation below.